vanderbilt-redcap/all-fhir/README.md

 ## Installation & Configuration

 1. **Enable the module** at the **System level** via the REDCap External Module Manager.
-2. **Enable the module** for individual projects where FHIR snapshot functionality is required.
+2. **Enable the module** for individual projects where ALL FHIR functionality is required.
 3. Go to the **Setup Page**:

    * Select a FHIR system from CDIS configuration.